OpenObservability/OpenMetrics/OpenMetrics.md

 ````

 Conversely, there are no best practice restrictions on exemplars timestamps.
 Keep in mind that due to race conditions or time not being perfectly synced across devices, that an exemplar timestamp may appear to be slightly in the future relative to a ingestor's system clock or other metrics from the same exposition.
-Similarly it is possible that a “_created” for a MetricPoint could appear to be slightly after an exemplar or sample timestamp for that same MetricPoint.
+Similarly it is possible that a "_created" for a MetricPoint could appear to be slightly after an exemplar or sample timestamp for that same MetricPoint.

 Keep in mind that there are monitoring systems in common use which support everything from nanosecond to second resolution, so having two MetricPoints that have the same timestamp when truncated to second resolution may cause an apparent duplicate in the ingestor.
 In this case the MetricPoint with the earliest timestamp MUST be used.